 Before he dies, Mr Cleaver posts some of his findings online, that the reactor design is fundamentally unstable, and liable to cause an accident worse than Chernobyl.
 The day the project is unveiled to the press, Cardiff is hit by freak storms and an earthquake caused by the opening of a time rift, and the mayor disappears.

 [A caption in the pre-titles sequence dates this to 6 months after Aliens of London/World War Three.
 The UNIT website gives a date of 8th October.]

 The Parting of the Ways

 Rose Tyler arrives back on Earth in the TARDIS, and persuades Mickey and her mum to help her open the heart of the TARDIS, which happens when Jackie calls in a favour to get a breakdown recovery truck, which pulls open the relevant section.

-[The scenes on "contemporary" Earth aren't dated, but they are clearly after Boom Town.]
+[The scenes on "contemporary" Earth aren't dated, but they are clearly between Boom Town and The Christmas Invasion.]

 Ruby Duvall takes a cruise on the liner SS Elysium.
 She reports on the cruise for the Sunday Seeker.
 Also on board is sculptor Mike Brack, who is scheduled to sculpt heads from rogue icebergs near Antarctica.